dvdlvc/MyGitHub/README.md

 # Overview

 This repository contains the working paper ["On some connections between Esscher’s tilting, saddlepoint approximations, and optimal transportation: a statistical perspective"](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Rev_STS_LaVecchia_Ronchetti_Ilievski.pdf), 2021, Davide La Vecchia, Elvezio Ronchetti, and Andrej Ilievski, .
-The repository  contains two R files which reproduce the figures of the manuscript.
+The repository  contains the R files which reproduce (some of) the figures of the manuscript.

 ## Content